Tencent/Hippy/docs/en-us/web/integration.md

 #### Use in CDN mode

-Add to the template file:
+Add these code to the template file:

 ```html
 <!DOCTYPE html>